The Vegetation of Virginia

 English colonists discovered what appeared to be endless forests in Virginia

-In 1607, Captain Newport led 108 English colonists to a Virginia that was covered by oak-hickory forests.
+In 1607, Captain Newport led 106 other English colonists to a Virginia that was covered by oak-hickory forests.
 The forests were recognized as a valuable resource for wildlife habitat and food (deer and turkey were the most-hunted species), for fuel, and for building materials.

 Virginia looked very different at the last glacial maximum 18,000 years ago.
-The ice sheets stopped in Pennsylvania, roughly along the line of the Ohio River and the northern half of Pennsylvania - Virginia was not glaciated.
+The ice sheets had stopped in Pennsylvania, roughly along the line of the Ohio River and I-80.
+Virginia was not glaciated.
 However, the colder climate dramatically reshaped the vegetation and shoreline of Virginia.
+Cold dry winds blew off the ice sheet, and growing seasons in Virginia were short.
+Thermokarst lakes on the Coastal Plain evolved into "Carolina bays."1

-In the Ice Age, the forests of Virginia had a high percentage of spruce (Picea) trees.
-These evergreen conifers are common in Canada today.
-There's a belt of spruce and fir trees south of the tundra, and those cold-adapted species also can be found along the high crest of the Appalachians south into Tennessee.
-But when the glaciers reached into Pennsylvania 18,000 years ago, was there an equivalent belt of spruce and fir on the southern edge of the ice, with broad-leaved trees like oaks and maples pushed much further to the south into the Carolinas?
-What were the forests of Virginia?
+During the Ice Age, forests of Virginia had a high percentage of spruce (Picea) trees.
+These evergreen conifers are common in Canada today, with a belt of spruce and fir trees south of the tundra.
+Those cold-adapted species still can be found along the high crest of the Appalachians south into Tennessee.

 treeless plain, now at Arctic National Wildlife Refuge... but once common in Virginia? spruce-fir forest